 1. A Pricey Countertop: The main drawback of semiprecious stone countertops is their price.
 Homeowners will shell out around $100 or even more per square foot in a project.

-In addition to this, the installation costs of semiprecious stone countertops are more than other types of countertops.
-Another concern is that countertop specialists do not have the experience to install agate or semiprecious stone countertops.
+In addition to this, the installation costs of semiprecious stone countertops are higher than those of other types.
+Another concern is that countertop specialists do not have the experience to install agate or semiprecious stones.

-However, the base price of onyx kitchen countertops, which is as well a colorful countertop material, has an average of $200, which makes the gemstone countertop an ideal alternative when you want to add a more vibrant hue to your home interior.
+However, the base price of onyx kitchen countertops, which is also a colorful material, is an average of $200, which makes the gemstone an ideal alternative when you want to add a more vibrant hue to your home interior.

-3. Limited Suppliers: Due to a handful of gemstones produced in every state, it can be a challenge in finding a licensed or experienced installer of your gemstone countertop.
+2. Limited Suppliers: Due to a handful of gemstones produced in every state, it can be a challenge to find a licensed or experienced installer.

 How Much Do Gemstone Countertops Cost?